chrpro/TinyEVM/README.md

 [Paper PDF](https://research.chalmers.se/en/publication/516951),

-[talk] ICDCS - December 2020

 ## Abstract

-In this paper, we present TinyEVM, a novel system to generate and execute off-chain smart contracts based on sensor data.
+TinyEVM is a novel system to generate and execute off-chain smart contracts based on sensor data.
 TinyEVM's goal is to enable IoT devices to perform micropayments and, at the same time, address the IoT constraints.
 We investigate the trade-offs to execute smart contracts in low-power IoT devices.
 We test our system with 7,000 publicly verified smart contracts, where TinyEVM achieves to deploy 93 % of them without any modification.